A Guest Post by Doug Walker

 BUDGET FOR ALL AREAS

 Planning a budget for all areas is an integral part of making a small business budget.
 Therefore, each operational business area must have its own budget.
 In other words, plan and prepare a budget for the whole company at first, and later divide the budget among each area individually.
 By designing a budget for each operational area of your business, it will be easier to monitor, follow up, and collaborate with compliance with the general budget.
 This way, you’ll minimize the chances of unexpected expenses and save money for future goals and investments.
+For example, you can provide a company credit card for employees that have a spending limit.
+This way, you’ll prevent them from overspending.

 THINK BIG PICTURE & LONG TERM